c2lang/documentation/documentation/docs/language/bitoffsets.md

 }
 ```

-Type overflows are checked and produce errors, like
+Type overflows are checked and produce errors, like:

 ```c